ztbochanski/dbscan/README.md

 ### Inputs
 - **data** - multi dimensional data points
-- **neighbor_range** - the distance where other points within this range can be neighbors
+- **NEIGHBOR_RANGE** - the distance where other points within this range can be neighbors
-- **core_point_density_threshold** - minimum number of neighbor points required for a point to be a core point
+- **CORE_POINT_DENSITY_THRESHOLD** - minimum number of neighbor points required for a point to be a core point
 - **ranging_method** - the formula to use for distance among data points
 - **point_label** - the option to be a *core*, *border*, or *noise* point.